altsan/os2-wnnim/README.md

 The input mode controls how typed characters are converted into basic phonetic characters for the language in question.
 The number of modes supported varies according to language, although 'none' (i.e. no conversion) is always available.
-(Japanese, for example, will have 'hiragana', 'katakana', 'halfwidth katakana' and 'fullwidth ASCII' modes; Korean, by contrast, only has 'hangul'.)
+(Japanese, for example, has Hiragana and Katakana modes; Korean has only Hangul.)

 If the target language uses phonetic characters, then how it works is that all typed characters are saved into a buffer (known internally as the 'romaji buffer') until the buffer contents can be successfully converted into phonetic characters (the results of which are placed in the 'kana buffer').
 Once conversion is successful and unambiguous, the converted characters are inserted into the application window where the original characters were typed -- unless CJK conversion is also active, in which case see below.
 If conversion is unsuccessful (i.e. the buffer contents do not represent a valid character in the target language), then the conversion attempt is abandoned and the current buffer contents are inserted into the application window unchanged.

 [TODO 1: If conversion is successful but ambiguous (that is, the buffer represents a valid character as-is, but could potentially become a different character if more letters were added, as may be the case with Korean), then the current conversion is offered as a 'candidate' for the user to either accept or continue typing.]

 [TODO 2: If the target language does not use phonetic characters, then all of the above is bypassed: typed characters are simply added to the clause buffer in place of phonetic characters, and the logic otherwise proceeds as below.
 This will probably be the case with Chinese (both types).]

 The other mode is CJK (or 'clause') conversion mode.
 This mode is a simple on-or-off toggle.
 When active, the phonetic characters which have been confirmed for entry (per above) will not be sent directly to the application, but rather added to a 'clause buffer' which is displayed on-screen as an overlay at the cursor position.
 When the user hits a 'convert' key, the current clause buffer will be converted (if possible) into the Chinese-origin CJK glyphs (kanji/hanzi/hanja) applicable to the current language.
 Since there are usually multiple possible candidates for conversion, the candidates are displayed in a pop-up list on screen so the user can accept the correct one.
 Once a candidate is accepted, the full converted clause is inserted in the application window.

 In either case, once a conversion (phonetic or clause) is accepted and the result inserted in the application, all buffers are cleared and the process starts over.

 If the input mode is set to 'none', then all conversion (input and CJK) is